uncenter/purr/README.md

 # uu

-Utility commands for managing userstyles.
+Utility commands for managing [catppuccin/userstyles](https://github.com/catppuccin/userstyles).
 Query data about the repository, the userstyles, and the maintainers, or initialize a new userstyle from the template.

 ## Installation